teoks0199/tp/docs/team/samuelmui8.md

 title: Samuel Mui's Project Portfolio Page
 ---

-### Project: FoodNotes
+### Project: AddressBook

-FoodNotes is a desktop address book application used to record reviews on food stalls and menus.
+AddressBook is a desktop address book application used to record reviews on food stalls and menus.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.